BiFrust/bifrust.github.io/_docs/13-add-copy-task.md

 <img src="/assets/images/tasksCopy-02.png" alt="Unblock Installer" width="650" height="800"/>

+This is the final configuration stage for the copy task.
+This is where you can set a schedule or choose data filtering options to omit or copy specific files.
+There is also data collision to avoid any overwriting issues.

 Click **Next**

-You will see the configured Task has been added and running the **Report**
+You will see the configured **Copy** Task has been added and inprogress.

 Once finished, the connector will go from blue color while the Task is inprogress to red state indicating the Task has finished.